jonbrennecke/matlab-utils/README.md

 matlab-utils
 ============

-The purpose of this module is to incorporate into matlab some basic functionality that matlab is mysteriously lacking.
+The purpose of this module is to incorporate into matlab some basic functionality that the language is mysteriously lacking.

 #intro: